 That it has exceeded beyond even the wildest expectations on both counts is beyond dispute.

-The RAM Slam T20 Challenge has become a runaway favourite with the public in South Africa as it has elsewhere in the world.
+The RAM SLAM Challenge has become a runaway favourite with the public in South Africa as it has elsewhere in the world.
 It has become a cash cow both for the franchises and for the players themselves.
 As a result domestic attendances have started rising again and the franchises have also been able to cash in from having every game shown live on SuperSport’s television channels.

-It also means that after a six-week sojourn in India the player can come home and can spend the rest of the off-season recovering from niggling injuries, working on little aspects to improve his game with his franchise coach and being available for the off-season tours with the South Africa A, Emerging Squad and SA Academy tours.
+The benefits indeed go far beyond the IPL and are to the benefit of South African cricket generally.
+Six weeks in the IPL can earn a player more than he would in an entire season of county cricket.
+It means that after a six-week sojourn in India the players can come home and spend the rest of the off-season recovering from niggling injuries, working on little aspects to improve their games and being available for the off-season tours with the South Africa A and SA Academy tours.

 At the end of the day it means that South Africa’s second tier of players can earn competitive salaries and embark on serious careers as professional cricketers.